ylluminarious/cixl/README.md

 ```

 ### Lambdas
-Braces quote contained code, which is then pushed on the stack.
+Putting braces around a block of code defines a lambda, which is then pushed on the stack.

 ```
 > {1 2 3}